LizardByte/Sunshine/docs/source/about/installation.rst

 Capture Methods
 ^^^^^^^^^^^^^^^

 This refers to the method used to grab the frames before encoding.
 The supported methods are NvFBC, Wayland, KMS and X11 in that order of presidence.
 The mechanism used is not configurable and Sunshine will choose the first one it detects as working during the initialisation process.
-The method used will be identified in the log files stating ¨Screencasting with xxx¨.
+The method used will be identified in the log by the message ¨Screencasting with <method>¨.

 **NvFBC**

-For Nvidia cards only and is the fastest and least CPU intensive method.
+For Nvidia cards only.
+It is the fastest and least CPU intensive method available for Nvidia.
+The benefits are more noticable at high frame rates or if you have a weaker CPU.
 Normally this is only available on profession (Quadro) cards and disabled by Nvidia drivers on consumer (GeForce) cards.
 To enable its use on consumer cards it is necessary to patch the Nvidia drivers.
-The original patch tool is available at https://github.com/keylase/nvidia-patch, and an alternative tool building on the orginal is available at https://github.com/illnyang/nvlax
+The original patch tool is available at https://github.com/keylase/nvidia-patch, and an alternative tool building on the original is available at https://github.com/illnyang/nvlax.

-On Arch Linux nvidia-utils-nvlax is a ready patched version of nvidia-utils available in the AUR.
+On Arch Linux, nvidia-utils-nvlax is a ready patched version of nvidia-utils available in the AUR.
 It is kept up to date with the latest nvidia drivers.
 On other distros is will be necessary to repatch each time the driver is updated.

-This also requires CUDA as the frame is captured to cuda memory.
+This method requires CUDA as the frame is captured to cuda memory.
 See `CUDA GPUS <https://developer.nvidia.com/cuda-gpus>`_ to cross reference Compute Capability to your GPU.

 **Wayland**